clararajadel/jupyter-datacube-docker-singularity/README.md

  ```
 $ ipython -c "from notebook.auth import passwd; passwd()"
  ```
 - **Customize jupyter configuration** creating a jupyter.py file inside a "local/conf" folder.
 (Note: default jupyter config can be accessed typing in the terminal: jupyter notebook --generate-config).
 We create a new config file to not change defaults in your local jupyter configuration.
+All info about jupyter configuration can be found here https://jupyter-notebook.readthedocs.io/en/stable/config.html.
 ```
 $ mkdir conf
 $ nano jupyter.py